 We have not authorized any other person to provide you with different information.
-If anyone provides you with different or inconsistent information, you should not rely on it.
-We are not making an offer to sell these securities in any jurisdiction were the offer or sale is not permitted.
+We are not making an offer to sell these securities in any jurisdiction where the offer or sale is not permitted.
 You should assume that the information appearing in this prospectus is accurate as of the date hereof only.
 Our business, financial condition, results of operations and prospects may change after that date.

+\$200,000,000

 POLYONE CORPORATION 8.875% SENIOR NOTES DUE 2012

 [POLYONE LOGO]

 PROSPECTUS

+, 2002